-Here are the TWO BEST products that I recommend to cure bad breath; One is a special toothpaste;
+Here are the 2 products that I recommend to cure bad breath; One is a special toothpaste;

 The other is a special mouthwash;

-Just click on the the images above to get a great deal at Amazon!
+Just click on the the images above to see these products at Amazon.

 The most important thing to understand is that the bacteria responsible for bad breath are not the result of an infection or the result of bad dental hygiene.
 These bacteria are in everyone's mouths.
 So, it's just not possible to get bad breath from another person.